Lake level: Approximately 1070 or about a foot below full pool

-Clarity: Clear in main lake areas with light color in upper tributaries.
+Clarity: Normal.
+Clear in main lake areas with a little color in upper tributaries

 Tackle the basics for success

 Over the course of years, I’ve found it common to meet people who would love to pick up the sport of fishing but aren’t sure how to get started when it comes to rods, reels, tackle, and lures.
 With the wealth of tackle available today, it’s easy to make choices that might not be effective for your angling situations.
 In this month’s column, I’m going to focus on the basics you’ll need to get the job done for multi-species angling.
 While you might fish for bass most of the time, it’s really nice to have the equipment and lures for a bluegill or trout excursion as well.
 You really don’t have to spend a fortune to pick up the things you’ll need to have a lot of fun on the water.
 When getting started, an investment in the right gear will save money in the long run.
 When it comes to lures, I’m placing emphasis on a handful of “hard to go wrong” choices.
 If you’re a seasoned angler, you should definitely stock these in your tackle bag as well.
 A good analogy for rod and reel combinations as well as lures would be a comparison to tools.
 Certain tools are made for specialty tasks while others might perform well in a wider range of situations.
 Keep in mind that no one rod and reel will do everything.
 As a kid, I remember learning that you don’t cast a bass spinnerbait (for long) on an ultralight rod with six pound test.
 Buy the best rod and reel combinations your budget will allow.
 Good news is that quality has become readily affordable.
 One proven method is to select a series of rods and reels you are confident in and buy different sizes within the same family.
 This way you know what to expect every time you pick one up to make a cast.
 Many anglers who make their living fishing the pro circuit take this approach.